stephhazlitt/yes-australia/three_plots.md

 <br/>

-#### Plot 4: This one is in progress, I am still cleaning the raw data....
+#### Plot 4: This one is in progress....

+I am still cleaning the raw data 💻.

 <br/>